Application Openings & Enrollment Deadlines for Fall 2023 Start Date

-Note: Parents/Guardians are responsible for checking all wait pool information (link here) and reading the entire "Admissions Process Quick Reference" (below) prior to applying.
+Note: Parents/Guardians are responsible for reading the entire "Admissions Process Quick Reference" (below) prior to applying.
 All parents/guardians must attend an in-person tour, so you do not miss any pertinent information about the Admissions Process and have space to ask questions.
 Wait Pool letters may go out at any time in the Admissions Process as seat availability changes quickly as students accept and/or decline seats.

-Thank you for your interest in Oak City Academy, a Christian Montessori school for ages PK-high school.
+Thank you for your interest in Oak City Academy, a Christian Montessori school for ages PK-Middle School.
 Below you will find an overview of the Admissions Process.
-If you have any questions throughout the process, please contact OCA's Admissions Coordinator, Lauren Lindstrom, at firstname.lastname@example.org.
+All your initial questions will be answered at an in-person tour (the first step in the process).
+If you have any questions after you have toured, please contact OCA's Admissions Coordinator, Kyla Elliott, at email@example.com.

 Admissions Process Quick Reference:

-We recommend that all families tour, prior to applying, to ensure that there are seats available.
-You can register on OCA’s website for a tour, and seat availability updates are posted online.
+We recommend that all families tour, prior to applying, to ensure that there are seats available in the grade(s) you are exploring.
+You can register on OCA’s website for a tour, and seat availability updates are posted on the "Sign up for a Tour" page.
 All families must tour as part of the application process.

 The formal application process begins when a completed application and the application fee is received through TADS.
-YOU MAY NOT APPLY UNTIL THE DATE LISTED ABOVE WHEN APPLICATIONS OPEN.
 Please refer to the “Enrollment Deadlines” above to know when applications are due for consideration.
 All fees, including the application fee, are non-refundable.
 You may submit your application online at the "Apply Now" button above.

 Scholarship Application (if applicable)

 OCA offers 2 types of scholarship possibilities for families: The Opportunity Scholarship and Internal OCA Scholarships.
-Full Time and Blended Model Families may both apply for the Opportunity Scholarship Program which is a $4200 state scholarship that goes toward OCA Tuition.
+Full Time and Blended Model Families may apply for the Opportunity Scholarship Program which is a state scholarship that goes toward OCA Tuition (up to $6,168).
 In addition to the Opportunity Scholarship, OCA offers internal scholarships for students from urban & under-resourced communities in the full time program (K-4th grade only).
 Families must meet the financial criteria for free lunch per the NC Eligibility Requirements Set for School Lunch Program to apply for an internal scholarship.
-If you income is slightly over this threshold, we welcome you to apply.
-OCA does not offer internal scholarships to PK students, 5th grade-High School students, or students in the Blended Model Program.*
+OCA does not offer internal scholarships to PK students, 5th grade-Middle School students, or students in the Blended Model Program.*

 *If your application is dependent upon receiving an internal scholarship, applicants must inquire about scholarship availability at firstname.lastname@example.org prior to completing an Admissions Application as internal scholarships are limited.
 If available, scholarship Applications are due the week you submit your Admissions Application.